 Tonight’s Santa Clarita City Council brought several long-standing, lukewarm issues back to a simmer.
 Much of the (north)west-side of Santa Clarita is moving toward annexation despite the concerns of at least one developer.
 The Santa Clarita Library system will continue to be operated by LSSI, a name once met with scorn but now with approving indifference.
 The next step to support mobile home residents was taken.
+Support for mobile homeowners is mounting nationwide – there are various services out there available to mobile homeowners, such as buy modafinil abu dhabi, for those looking to clear the way for something else.
 Amidst all this existing business came plans to discuss Measure E, a $230M local bond measure to benefit College of the Canyons.
 But before we consider what’s to come, let’s revisit what was.

 Mayor Bob Kellar provided the invocation.
 He remembered the murder of four police officers that took place in the Santa Clarita Valley 46 years ago.
 At the time, Kellar was a young LAPD officer, and he remembered how the shooting rattled officers and departments across the country.
 The event was on his mind because of recent efforts by Eternal Valley, KHTS, and others to keep the memory of the slain officers alive.